Let me say right off: I do not believe in the idea of hate speech. One person’s “hate speech” is another person’s “free speech.”

 A direct offshoot of PC is the concept of “Hate Speech.”
 Just as with PC there are unofficial Hate Speech police out there who like nothing more than to be the final arbiters of what can and cannot be said publicly in America.

-Of course, that is in complete opposition to an individual’s First Amendment right to speak freely and openly about any and all topics–be it race, gender, homosexuality, abortion, gay marriage, radical Islam, traditional marriage, war or peace.
+Of course, that is in complete opposition to an individual’s First Amendment right to speak freely and openly about any and all topics–be it race, gender, homosexuality, abortion, gay marriage, traditional marriage, war, or peace.

-You may even criticize the President of the United States–though, today, if you do, you are likely going to be accused of being a racist.
+You may even criticize radical Islam–though, today, if you do, you are likely going to be accused of being a racist or Islamaphobe.
 That is when you will experience the PC Thought Police and their close relatives, the Hate Speech Gestapo, at their narrow-minded worst.

 If you were to go back in time to 19th Century America or Europe you might be appalled at the terms used openly and without remorse to describe blacks, Native Americans, Hispanics, the Irish, Italians, Catholics, Jews, Asians, etc.

 That was life back then.
 Was it right to use those terms?
 Of course, today we would say “No.” But using racial, ethnic and religious slurs in the past was simply the way things were.